-Meem Architecture group was founded in 2010 with the first MELA School project.
-It became registered as an organisation in the Czech Republic in 2018.
+The group was founded in 2010 and became a registered NGO organisation in the Czech Republic in 2018.

 * A meme is an idea, behaviour, style or usage that spreads from person to person within a culture.
 (Merriam Webster dictionary).